asaddi/allans-comfy-nodes/README.md

 * `RepeatStringList` / `RepeatIntList` / `RepeatFloatList` Takes a list of values (e.g. `[a, b, c]`) and repeats them in specific ways.
 For example, repeating 3 times consecutively: `[a, a, a, b, b, b, c, c, c]` or sequentially: `[a, b, c, a, b, c, a, b, c]`
 * `FloatList` / `FloatListStepSize` Takes a start and end value and outputs a list of floats that iterates through those values.
 Great for parameter experimentation (e.g. LoRA strength, control net strength, Flux Redux strength).
 * `SeedList` Generates a list of seeds (random numbers).
 The `SeedList` node itself takes a seed so it is reproducible & deterministic.
-* `ImageList` / `LatentList` Takes an image or latent and simply duplicates it a number of times to generate a list.
-I don't really use these much anymore (ComfyUI will automatically duplicate inputs, which means the above nodes are more than enough)

 ### Utilities